webjsx/web-components-ssr/README.md

-# webjsx-ssr
+# web-components-ssr
-Utility functions for SSR With WebJSX
+Utility functions for SSR With Web Components